 Post-procedure, clear, written aftercare, as well as verbal instructions, ensures that the patient understands and follows the advice and reports any adverse effects promptly and accordingly.

 It can take a person many years to actually book a consultation for a cosmetic treatment.
-Therefore, it is important that this is a thorough and rewarding experience for both the doctor and the patient.
+Therefore, it is important that this is a thorough and rewarding experience for the patient.